If you plan to start a personal blog but don’t know how to go about it, you’re going to love this post.

 When he got to graduate school, he's already figured out his own ways of investing and managing finances.

-He even started helping his peers for that.
+He even started helping his peers with that.

 In 2009, Robert started the blog to share his common-sense student loan and investing strategies with millennials.